-- scheduling and setting agendas (with input from the other Independent Directors) and presiding at all executive sessions of Independent Directors; - approving the agenda for Board meetings and facilitating an agenda that enables the Board to focus its time and attention on the most appropriate topics in order to carry out its responsibilities successfully; - working with the CEO and management to determine the general structure and content of Board materials; - chairing the Board's Executive Committee; - facilitating the process of the Board's self-evaluation, including Board Committee self-evaluations; - · overseeing the process of individual Director evaluations;
+- scheduling and setting agendas (with input from the other Independent Directors) and presiding at all executive sessions of Independent Directors; - approving the agenda for Board meetings and facilitating an agenda that enables the Board to focus its time and attention on the most appropriate topics in order to carry out its responsibilities successfully; - working with the CEO and management to determine the general structure and content of Board materials; - chairing the Board's Executive Committee; - facilitating the process of the Board's self-evaluation, including Board Committee self-evaluations; - overseeing the process of individual Director evaluations;

-- acting as a sounding board and advisor to the CEO; - sharing a lead role in the evaluation of the CEO with the Chair of the Human Resources and Governance ("HR&G") Committee; - formulating recommendations for membership of Board Committees with the Chair of the HR&G Committee: - interviewing prospective Board and senior management candidates; and - serving as a member of the HR&G Committee and another Committee (as assigned for all Directors) and attending any other Committee meetings, as appropriate.
+- acting as a sounding board and advisor to the CEO; - sharing a lead role in the evaluation of the CEO with the Chair of the Human Resources and Governance ("HR&G") Committee; - formulating recommendations for membership of Board Committees with the Chair of the HR&G Committee: - interviewing prospective Board and senior management candidates; and - serving as a member of the HR&G Committee and attending any other Committee meetings, as appropriate.

-The Board Is Responsible for Providing Effective Corporate Governance Oversight of the Company's Affairs
+The Board is responsible for providing effective corporate governance oversight of the Company's affairs

 The Board exercises general oversight of the management of Guardian's business and affairs consistent with its primary responsibility to maintain and operate Guardian for the benefit of its policyholders.
 The Directors are expected to exercise their business judgment, in what they reasonably believe to be in the Company's best interests, in overseeing the Company's management.
-In discharging his or her obligations, a Director who acts in good faith may rely on (i) information, opinions, reports or statements prepared or presented by a member of the Company's management whom the Director reasonably believes to be reliable and competent in the matters presented; and (ii) counsel, public accountants or other persons as to matters which the Director reasonably believes to be within such person's professional or expert competence.
+In discharging a Director's obligations, a Director who acts in good faith may rely on (i) information, opinions, reports or statements prepared or presented by a member of the Company's management whom the Director reasonably believes to be reliable and competent in the matters presented; and (ii) counsel, public accountants or other persons as to matters which the Director reasonably believes to be within such person's professional or expert competence.